PedanticHacker asked

 Looks like the following (in PyQt6)

 I looked up some other radial gradients online, and some don't throw the error.
-Porting back the attributes of the elements that work I found that adding an r (radius) attribute to the radialGradient will mean it doesn't throw the error.
-The value necessary to give the expected gradient is 0.5
+By porting back the attributes of the elements that work, I found that adding an r (radius) attribute to the radialGradient means it doesn't throw the error.
+The value necessary to give the expected gradient is 0.5.

 <radialGradient id="grad1" r="0.5">